Games-of-Threads/DBEX1-Emmely/README.md

 - The database is initialized with a new STORE instance.
 A empty database is saved to binary file by this command.
 An existing database is loaded with this command.

 ```[instance] = STORE(<string>)```

 - This will save the data in the key value store. the key must be string.
-Value can be any Python type.
+Value can be any object type.

 ```[instance].put_val( <key as string> ,  <value> )```